HVDSA-database-and-mapping/parcel-db/README.md

 2. Clean up the data from Drive with [this shell script](csv_concatenate.sh).

 2. Create the schema and load the data using the command from [this repo](all_counties_parcel_data.sql).

+2. Convert the ArcGIS rings into PostGIS geometries with [the Python script](arcgis_to_wkt.py).
+This takes a while.